-The Surrey Children's Services Academy (SCSA) provides a range of multi-agency safeguarding training for practitioners, managers and volunteers working with children, young people and their families in Surrey.
+The Surrey Children's Services Academy (SCSA) provides a range of partnership safeguarding workshops for practitioners, managers and volunteers working with children, young people and their families in Surrey.

-Our training reflects learning and good practice from case reviews, audits, domestic homicide reviews and child deaths as well as changes in legislation and guidance.
+The workshops reflect learning and good practice from case reviews, audits, domestic homicide reviews and child deaths as well as changes in legislation, policy and guidance.

 We aim to share both national and local best practice through a range of digital and face to face workshops and learning events.
 This ensures that Surrey's professionals are equipped with the knowledge and skills to safeguard children and young people in Surrey.

 The ethos is that our learning is multi agency, providing professionals with a vital opportunity to learn from each other and with each other; ensuring that professionals work together and share information within the safeguarding process to ensure positive outcomes for children and families.

 Partnership training requirements for practitioners working with children and families: